 Niagara Falls is arguably the most popular natural attraction in Canada.
 The Canadian Rockies and Banff National Park are also worthy of such a title, but these powerful waterfalls in Ontario attract the most tourists each year.

-It is estimated that over 30 million people visit Niagara Falls each year, with numbers consistently increasing every year.
-That number is close to the entire population of Canada!
+It is estimated that close to 20 million people visit Niagara Falls each year, with numbers increasing every year.
+That number is almost half of the entire population of Canada!

 How to spend 4 days in Niagara Falls with Kids